 By 2009, when the Compassionate Use of Medical Marijuana (CUMMA) Act was being debated, it looked like NJ homegrow would become law as part of the bill establishing New Jersey’s medical marijuana program.
 CUMMA passed the State Senate 22-16.

-“I could feel my blood, running, everybody was numb.
+“I could feel my blood running, everybody was numb.
 And it was over in short order,” Miller said.
-Miller noted that former Assemblymen Michael Patrick Carroll (R-Morris) and Reed Gusciora (D-Mercer) along with Senator Nick Scutari (D-Union) looked astonished.
-He added that had to accept the bill as it was.
+Miller noted that former Assemblymen Michael Patrick Carroll (R-Morris) and Reed Gusciora (D-Mercer), along with Senator Nick Scutari (D-Union), looked astonished.
+He added that they had to accept the bill as it was.